-This agreement is valid for Three (3) years following the date of signature unless revoked earlier in writing.

-NEPOTISM - WIOA Proposed 20 C.F.R.
-Section 683.200(g) Is a member of your immediate family (spouse, parent, child, brother, sister-in-law, uncle, aunt, nephew, niece, first cousin, stepchild) an elected city or count official or an employee of a city, county or WIA funded organization?
-Yes No If, Yes, what is his/her name, title, organization and relationship to you?

-INFORMATION FOR PROGRAM PARTICIPANTS: California Unemployment Insurance Code, Section 14013 (i)(2).
-You may decide whether or not to provide your Social Security Account Number: It is voluntary The authority for solicitation of your Social Security Account Number is from the California Unemployment Insurance Code Section 14013 (i)(2).
-If you choose to provide your number, these are the ways it may be used by our office or the state of California:

-- Studies and evaluation of the training and employment programs in which you may participate - Getting information for future program and budget planning - Checking for possible participation by you in other state federal programs - Studying long-term effects on all participants in this program - Finding ways to make this program more effective - Sharing information with other employment and training programs.

-I have been informed of the ways my Social Security Account Number will be used and that I have made a voluntary decision to provide it or not to provide it.

-Signature: Social Security Number: Rev.2016 •
+authorize work2t future staff to verify my employment status with my new employer.
+This agreement is valid for Three (3) years following the date of signature unless revoked earlier in writing. parent, child, bro VIOA Proposed 20 C.F.R.
+Section 683.200(g) Is a member of your immediate family (spouse, other, sister-in-law, uncle, aunt, nephew, niece, first cousin, stepchild) an elected city or county ployee of a city, county or WIA funded organization?
+No If, Yes, what is h nis/her name, title, organization and relationship to you?
+OR PROGRAM PARTICIPANTS: California Unemployment Insurance Code, Section 14013 your Social Secur you choose to pro r not to provide your Social Security Account Number: It is voluntary The authority for solicitation of rity Account Number is from the California Unemployment Insurance Code Section 14013 (i)(2) .
+If povide your number, these are the ways it may be used by our office or the state of California: Studies and evaluation of the training and employment programs in which you may participate • Getting information for future program and budget planning • Checking for possible participation by you in other state federal programs • Studying long-term effects on all participants in this program • Finding ways to make this program more effective • Sharing information with other employment and training programs. rmed of the ways my Social Security Account Number will be used and that I have made a on to provide it or not to provide it.
+Signature: Rev.2016 Social Security Number: